prismhead26/Challenge-1/README.md

 ## Description

-The main goal of this project is to create a codebase that follows accessibility standards, so that the site is optimised for search engines.
-And it makes certain that people with diabilities can access the website.
+The main goal of this project is to create a codebase that follows accessibility standards, so that the site is optimized for search engines.
+And it makes certain that people with disabilities can access the website.
 <br>
-After completion of the project, I have a better understanding of the 'git' process as well as using pseudocode to break down and manage the project into managable segments.
+After completion of the project, I have a better understanding of the git "flow" process as well as using pseudocode to break down and manage the project into managable segments.
 I also learned some better ways to write the CSS, thus making the code easier to read and more modular!

 ## Table of Contents